 color: red; font-size: 110%; margin-left: 12pt; text-indent: -12pt;

-for em-width.
+Many values have a unit specifier like cm for centimeters, pt for points, and em for em-width.
 There are 72 points per inch and 28.3 per centimeter.
 On a screen with 96 pixels per inch, one point is 4/3 pixels.

 Here are some common properties and typical values.